EducationalWave

 Studies have shown that programs focusing on education, vocational training, mental health treatment, and substance abuse counseling tend to have higher success rates in reducing recidivism.
 These programs equip offenders with the necessary skills and support systems to lead a law-abiding life upon release.

-Related Pros and Cons of Social Learning Theory
+Related Pros and Cons of Indeterminate Sentencing

 However, the success of rehabilitation programs is not guaranteed for every participant.
 Some individuals may struggle to overcome deep-rooted issues or may face challenges in accessing continued support and resources post-release.
 Additionally, the lack of standardized evaluation methods across different programs makes it challenging to determine the overall effectiveness of rehabilitation efforts within the prison system.